Have you ever watched a film and suddenly realized where they’re filming? “Hey! That’s in Santa Monica!”

 See Related: What Is ADR In Film?

-Location scouts need the eye for the right space.
+Location scouts need the eye for the right event space.
 But they also need to take into account the logistics of each of the locations.

 What’s the power availability like?
 Will all of the crew equipment fit within this designated shoot area? etc.